zmoog/zmoog.github.io/content/post/til-replace-module.md

 )
 ```

-To replace the module `github.com/zmoog/bar` with a local copy located on your local disk, all you need to do is add the a new line with the [replace](https://golang.org/ref/mod#go-mod-file-replace) directive:
+To replace the module `github.com/zmoog/bar` with a local copy located on your local disk, all you need to do is add a new line with the [replace](https://golang.org/ref/mod#go-mod-file-replace) directive:

 ```
 module github.com/zmoog/foo